This article explains how Forefront calculations standards proficiency.

 - Older evidence continues to become less and less influential on the overall representation of progress toward each standard.

 - After 2 months any new results completely write over the old results.

 Here is a representation of the rate of dissipation of weight over the first 3 weeks.
 This curve is defined by the expression on the right.

 This method of applying a weighted average defined by recency honors the importance of student growth and calculations take place standard by standard.
-Evidence from each standard is averaged to determine weights for higher levels.
+Evidence from lower levels are averaged to determine weights for higher levels.
 For example, in the Common Core systems, standards are averaged to determine cluster level performance, and cluster level performance is averaged to determine proficiency at the domain level.